Cold weather chills U.S. retail sales; jobs market firming

 Core retail sale have been downbeat since December.
 February's weak reading and January's revision prompted economists to cut their first-quarter GDP growth estimates by as much as six-tenths of a percentage point to as low as a 1.2 percent annual rate.

 The economy grew at a 2.2 percent pace in the fourth quarter.
-With the labor market rapidly firming, the moderation in growth is likely to be temporary.
+With the labour market rapidly firming, the moderation in growth is likely to be temporary.

 A separate report from the Labor Department showed initial claims for state unemployment benefits declined 36,000 to a seasonally adjusted 289,000 for the week ended March 7.